webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - Connect to Azure over high-bandwidth dedicated secure connections.
 - **Azure Network: Fault Domain**
   - rack of servers in a datacenter.
 Each have power, cooling, networking.
-- **Azure Network: Loosely Coupled Architecture**
+- **Azure Network: Firewall**
-  - Different services/components send/receive data have little to no working knowledge about the other components.
+  - access from WAN is secured through perimeter firewall.
+  - Firewall as a Service. scalable, highly available.
+  - mainly for non-HTTPS traffic(RDP, SSH, FTP...).
 - **Azure Network: Geography**
   - one or more regions in a geography. defines geopolitical boundaries and country borders.
     - Americas, Europe, Asia Pacific, Middle East and Africa.
+- **Azure Network: Loosely Coupled Architecture**
+  - Different services/components send/receive data have little to no working knowledge about the other components.
 - **Azure Network: N-tier**
   - divides applications into two or more logical tiers.
   - Methodology: